sighthoundinc/ext-sh-edge-sdk/lensdriver/README.md

 # Running the container

 Run [run-docker.sh](run-docker.sh) to run the container.
-Running the `run-docker.sh` script will start the docker container in interactive mode with a new command line on top of the existing one.
+Running the `run-docker.sh` script will start the `lensdriver` executable inside the docker container.
+The `lensdriver` executable is a CLI to interact with the lens motors onboard the DNN-Cam.
+See "Getting to know the lensDrvier" application below for an overview of it's functionality.
-This can be verified by using the `pwd` command on new the command line.
-`pwd` must return `/usr/src/app` or `ls` must simply show `lensDriver` executable after running `run-docker.sh`

-`lensDriver` executable will appear in `/usr/src/app`.
-Run `./lensDriver` to run the executable from `/usr/src/app` directory.
-Enter `exit` on the command line or press `ctrl-A` followed by `ctrl-D` to exit from the docker container after modifying the lens settings.
+Enter `quit` inside the CLI or press `ctrl-A` followed by `ctrl-D` to exit from the docker container after modifying the lens settings.

 # Getting to know lensDriver Application
 `lensDriver` gives user the ability to control the lens using command line.